 In the following, we will present the functional requirements of our project.

 Functional requirements express the actions that the system must execute in response to user requests.
-In our case, our application must respond to the following needs:
+In our case, our application must satisfy the following requirements:

 Registration

 The application must allow users to register in order to access the application